berrym/lusush/docs/lle_specification/LLE_IMPLEMENTATION_GUIDE.md

 ---

-**NOTICE**: This is a **living document** that evolves throughout the epic LLE specification project. **15 of 21 detailed specification documents have been completed (71.4% progress)**, providing implementation-ready architectural details.
-This guide has been updated to reflect the latest specification progress including memory management system, performance optimization system, user customization system, completion system, syntax highlighting, autosuggestions, display integration, and advanced features.
+**NOTICE**: This is a **living document** that evolves throughout the epic LLE specification project. **16 of 21 detailed specification documents have been completed (76.2% progress)**, providing implementation-ready architectural details.
+This guide has been updated to reflect the latest specification progress including comprehensive error handling system, memory management system, performance optimization system, user customization system, completion system, syntax highlighting, autosuggestions, display integration, and advanced features.
 The guide serves as the bridge between specification and actual coding implementation.

 **SPECIFICATION PROGRESS UPDATE (2025-01-07)**:
 - ✅ **02_terminal_abstraction_complete.md** - Unix-native terminal management with capability detection